National Nuclear Security Administration: Removals and more

+In 2016, GTRI was renamed the Office of Materials Management and Minimization, and continues the efforts of supporting reactor conversions, fuel returns, and LEU fuel development.

+The work of the Office of Materials Management and Minimization is divided into three subprograms: Conversion, Nuclear Materials Removal, and Material Disposition.

-NNSA has successfully led the recovery efforts of nuclear materials from dozens of countries.
-The Department of Energy/NNSA has removed or confirmed the disposition of 507 MT of highly enriched uranium and plutonium from 48 countries.
+Through this office and its predecessors, NNSA has successfully led the recovery efforts of nuclear materials from dozens of countries.
+Since 1996, the Department of Energy/NNSA has disposed of enough material to produce more than 325 nuclear weapons.

 For example, in 2017, it removed all the highly enriched uranium from Ghana and repatriated it to China.
 The Ghanaian reactor now uses low-enriched uranium.

 Counterterrorism and counterproliferation

 NNSA's Office of Counterterrorism and Counterproliferation focuses on: